Ragib Ali: Controversy

 The Bangladeshi Anti-Corruption Commission (ACC) filed a case against him for amassing illegal wealth and concealing information about his assets.
 He was also accused of illegal occupation of property of the minority Hindu community which he was subsequently forced to give back.
 He along with his family fled to India to avoid arrest.
 However, they were sent back to Bangladesh after being arrested in Assam after their visa expired.
-He along with his son, Syed Abdul Hye, was convicted in court and Ragib was sentenced to 14 years in Jail on 6 April 2017.
+He along with his son, Syed Abdul Hye, was convicted in court and Ragib was sentenced to 14 years in jail in April 2017.
 He had grabbed the land (tea estate) in 1990 after forcing the Shebayet (caretaker) Pankaj Kumar Gupta to flee to India.
 His daughter, son-in-law, and another relative were also convicted by the court.
-However, he got bail on these cases on 29 October 2018,eleven months after the conviction from the Supreme Court.
+However, he got bail on these cases in October 2018, eleven months after the conviction from the Supreme Court.